 One of the reasons I write is to help us see we can live the way Jesus proclaimed in the gospel of the kingdom of God.
-God our Father has created us to be to the praise of His glory.
-God our Father has created us to be to the praise of His glory.
+God our Father has created us to be to the praise of His glory (Eph 1:12).
 We can really be what God has made us and do our lives His way because of what God has done and is doing.
-By the Spirit, we can follow Jesus and adopt the Beatitudes.
-When we do, our attitudes and actions reflect kingdom relationship with Messiah Jesus and one another.
-Jesus laid down His life for us.
-He is the Lamb upon the throne.
-He is the Good Shepherd.
-He leads with grace and truth.
-He leaves it up to us to follow Him or not.

 Jesus brought the gospel of the kingdom of God.
 He walked on this earth, gave us the example with His life and preached the kingdom from the beginning to the end of His earthly ministry.
 He proclaimed much of the gospel of the kingdom in five central messages recorded in Mathew and asked His Father to send the Holy Spirit to help us get it.

-Jesus exhorts and encourages His hearers, including us, to see the kingdom, orient our hearts to the kingdom, receive the blessing of the kingdom and do the works of the kingdom.
-These messages are core gospel of the kingdom scripture and with all God’s Word are profitable for doctrine, reproof, correction and instruction unto righteousness.
+Christ Jesus exhorts and encourages His hearers, including us, to see the kingdom, orient our hearts to the kingdom, receive the blessing of the kingdom and do the works of the kingdom.
+These messages are core gospel of the kingdom scripture and with all God’s Word are profitable for doctrine, reproof, correction and instruction unto righteousness (2 Tim 3:16).

 Both John the Baptist and Jesus introduced the gospel of the kingdom by exhorting their hearers to repent.
-“Repent for the kingdom of God is at hand” (Matthew 3:2; 4:17).
+“Repent for the kingdom of God is at hand” (Mt 3:2; Mt 4:17).
 What did that mean to the hearers?
 What does it mean to us?

-I found a great explanation of repentance in a book written by Albert Schweitzer and published in German in 1905: The Mystery of the Kingdom of God—The secret of Jesus’ Messiahship and passion, A. & C. Black, LTD., London 1925.
-The words don’t flow as smooth as those originated in English and I don’t agree with everything he wrote but Schweitzer’s definition and explanation of repentance is excellent.
+I found a great explanation of repentance in a book written by Albert Schweitzer: The Mystery of the Kingdom of God—The secret of Jesus’ Messiahship and passion, A. & C. Black, LTD., London 1925.

-Schweitzer goes on to explain repentance in expectation of the coming kingdom is “moral renovation in the prospect of the Day of the Lord.”
-He presents an example from the following prophesy from Isaiah.
+Repentance is “moral renovation in the prospect of the Day of the Lord.”

 Wash yourselves; make yourselves clean; remove the evil of your doings from before my eyes; cease to do evil, learn to do good; seek justice, correct oppression; defend the fatherless, plead for the widow.
 Isaiah 1:16-17 RSV